merongivian/capuli/README.md

 - [ ] Auto parsing (without specifying a module)
 - [ ] **Maybe**: Type coercion
 - [ ] **Maybe**: Streaming for big XML files

+## License

+Capuli is under MIT license.
+Check the `LICENSE` file for more details.